UniBO-PRISMLab/AAA-Authenticated-Anonymity-Architecture/contracts/docs/AAA.md

 uint256 WORDS
 ```

-_Number of words needed to complete the seed phrase._
+_Number of words needed to complete the seed phrase protocol._

 ### REDUNDANCY_FACTOR